CJW-Rutt/Project-2-Moneyment/README.md

 | Sara Shiojima-Ali | A01314209 |

 ## Description
-Moneyment is a financial management mobile application designed for post-secondary students.

-It is fueled by cutting-edge AI technology to transform financial tasks into stress-free and seamless experiences.
+Moneyment is a financial management mobile application designed for post-secondary students, fueled by cutting-edge AI technology to transform financial tasks into stress-free and seamless experiences.

-Users are able to smoothly track their transactions by scanning their receipts.
-The AI will then scan the receipt and automatically parse the details into a form which the user can review before submitting.

-We know developing financial literacy can be overwhelming, so Moneyment features an AI chat with which users can ask for advice on money management and developing financial literacy.

-Built with usability in mind, Moneyment follows a simple and intuitive design that is also available in dark mode, paired with visualized data to help users stay on track with their financial goals at a glance.
+This application was created using Expo and designed around an emulated custom device with iPhone 13 dimensions on Android Studio.

 ## Features
 - Dark & Light Mode